-I joined Loughborough University in October 2017.
-My previous research focussed on the Ottoman Balkans' social and cultural history in the Hamidian and Young Turk eras, while for my PhD I am working on nation-building and migrations in interwar Yugoslavia and the Republic of Turkey.
-I am primarily interested in history from below, moving from a state-centred perspective in order to examine both the implementation of Yugoslav and Turkish state policies at the micro level and the agency of the groups and individuals involved.
+She joined Loughborough University in October 2017.
+Her previous research focussed on the Ottoman Balkans' social and cultural history in the Hamidian and Young Turk eras, while for her PhD she is working on nation-building and migrations in interwar Yugoslavia and the Republic of Turkey.
+She is primarily interested in history from below, moving from a state-centred perspective in order to examine both the implementation of Yugoslav and Turkish state policies at the micro level and the agency of the groups and individuals involved.

 - Conference Contested Minorities in the 'New Europe': National İdentity from the Baltics to the Balkans, 1918-1939, Birkbeck, University of London (June 2019).
 Paper: 'Our Turks do not Feel Like a National Minority': Macedonian Turks in Interwar Yugoslavia

 - The 6th Young Scholars Forum on Cross-border Cooperation in Central and South East Europe at the Institute for the Danube Region and Central Europe, Vienna (November 2018).
 Paper: Nation-Building in Interwar Turkey: What does it Mean to Be a Turk?

 - Conference on Russian and East European Studies, University of Tartu (June 2018).
 Paper: Nation-statehood and Minority Issues in Interwar Yugoslavia: the case of non-Slavic Muslims.

 - Workshop at the Aarhus Institute of Advanced Studies (AIAS), Denmark (May 2017).
 Paper: Ruler Visibility, Modernity and the Ethnonational Mindset: The Role of the Ottoman Press during Hamidian Era.

 - Conference Ottoman Istanbul III at the 29 Mayis University, Istanbul (May 2015).
 Paper: Istanbul Memories of Alka Mažuranić Nestoroff.